Code-Institute-Submissions/Milestone1project/README.md

     - The project uses **bootstrap 4** to simplify CSS style manipulation.

 - [Font Awesome 4](https://fontawesome.com/v4.7.0/)
-    - The project uses **Font Awesome** for the Iconography of the site
+    - The project uses **Font Awesome** for the Iconography of the site.

 ## Testing